owcounter/companion/README.md

   - Wait until the next game, or restart Overwatch 2 to restore functionality

 ### Authentication Issues
-- Verify your OWCOUNTER credentials
+- Verify your OWMETA credentials
 - Check your internet connection
 - Try logging out and back in
-- Clear the token file by deleting `owcounter_oauth_token.json`
+- Clear the token file by deleting `owmeta_oauth_token.json`

 ## Configuration